 As Initiatives' Director of Finance and Administration, Nicole Dupré has managed the business operations of the Boston office and provided targeted project management support in the areas of finance and administration since 2004.
-Her specific responsibilities include proposal and budget preparation; contract management; development and management of corporate financial systems, personnel administration, and contract management.
-Ms. Dupré has also served as Task Order Manager for many of Initiatives’ IQC Task Orders, and has provided technical assistance to projects including the development of an NGO management handbook and advising new PEPFAR grantees on organization policies and procedures related to US government funding compliance issues.
+Her specific responsibilities include proposal and budget preparation; contract management; development and management of corporate financial systems; and personnel administration.
+Ms. Dupré has served as Task Order Manager for many of Initiatives’ IQC Task Orders, and has provided technical assistance to projects including the development of an NGO management handbook and advising new PEPFAR grantees on organization policies and procedures related to US government funding compliance issues.

 Ms. Dupré's skills range from financial management to technical writing to systems administration.
 Before she joined Initiatives, Ms. Dupré worked as a professional engineer, including several years as firm partner, providing general company management and oversight.
 She also has varied experience in non-profit management, including a year in Rome, Italy, where she was the administrator for an American non-profit arts organization.

-As a Project Assistant with Initiatives, Jackie McConlogue supports the administrative and financial components of several projects.
+As a Senior Project Assistant with Initiatives, Jackie McCarthy supports the administrative and financial components of several projects.
 She also provides office management support at Initiatives' headquarters in Boston, is part of the team that manages the Community Health Worker website, chwcentral.org and provides event and conference planning support.
-Prior to joining the team at Initiatives, Ms. McConlogue served as a Spanish teacher with IES Language Institute and as an office manager for a Denver-based nonprofit public access television station and media education organization.
+Prior to joining the team at Initiatives, Ms. McCarthy served as a Spanish instructor with IES Language Institute and as an office and project manager for a Denver-based nonprofit public access television station and media education organization.